Today, many farmers and gardeners are aware of the environmental benefits of using organic products like diatomaceous earth (DE).

 These insects have an eco-friendly role in the garden, but large numbers can become a nuisance.

-Their stings are especially troublesome to children and pets, as well as the gardener at work.
+Their stings are especially troublesome for children, pets, and the gardener at work.

-DE applied near swarms will deter and even kill wasps and hornets that come in contact with it.
+DE applied near swarms will deter and even kill wasps and hornets that come into contact with it.
 They may also take the powder back to their nests.

 10. Vermin Deterrent

-Rodents like mice and rats can do much damage in the garden.
-Moles are notorious for digging tunnels in lawns.
-Besides, rabbits will eat through the nurtured vegetable patch in no time.
+Rodents, like mice and rats, can cause extensive damage in the garden.
+Moles are notorious for digging tunnels in lawns, and rabbits will quickly eat through the nurtured vegetable patch.

 Catching them may be difficult, and trapping them may be distasteful to some gardeners.
-However, the diatomaceous powder can do the job effectively by deterring them.
+However, diatomaceous earth can effectively deter them.

 Some gardening experts suggest adding strongly scented oils like peppermint or lemon that DE can easily absorb.
 This should further discourage vermin.